-Classification of Excisable Goods, Classification means allocating the heading or sub heading to various goods under which they would be considered for the purpose of central excise tariff.
+Classification of Excisable Goods, Various Types of Excisable Goods, Classification means allocating the heading or sub heading to various goods under which they would be considered for the purpose of central excise tariff.
 This is essentially required for the purpose of:

 - Granting exemptions to the goods.
 Taxability of most of the goods will be determined based on the heading or sub heading under which it is covered.

 - Determining the rate of excise duty payable.
 Rate of excise duty is determined by the law based on their heading and sub heading.